Grand National 2018 Fact Files

 Trainer: Nigel Twiston-Davies

-*Trainer is the only current handler to have won the Grand National more than once – thanks to Earth Summit (1998) & Bindaree (2002).
+*Only current trainer to win the Grand National more than once - thanks to Earth Summit (1998) & Bindaree (2002).

 Simon Such & Gino Paletta

-Randox Health Grand National Record: No previous runners
+Randox Health Grand National Record: 2017 Blaklion (4th)

 Nigel Twiston-Davies (Guiting Power, Gloucestershire)

 May 16, 1957 Background: